 The long-term consequences of insulin resistance include the effects of diabetes (eg, peripheral vascular disease, kidney disease, and visual complications) and certain malignancies associated with obesity and insulin resistance (eg, colon, breast, and endometrial cancers).

 The hyperinsulinaemia, hyperglycaemia, and release of adipocyte cytokines associated with insulin resistance lead to vascular endothelial dysfunction, dyslipidaemia, hypertension, and vascular inflammation.
 These effects promote the development of atherosclerotic cardiovascular disease.

 There is currently no validated test to measure insulin resistance in clinical practice, and the diagnosis is usually made clinically.

-The euglycaemic insulin clamp technique is the gold standard technique to diagnose insulin resistance in the research setting.
-It is complex, invasive and costly, and rarely used in clinical practice.
+While the euglycaemic insulin clamp technique is the gold standard technique to diagnose insulin resistance in the research setting, it is complex, invasive and costly, and rarely used in clinical practice.

 Blood tests in patients with insulin resistance may reveal:

-The presence of obesity, hypertension, increased fasting glucose and triglyceride concentrations, and low HDL are used to diagnose metabolic syndrome.
+The presence of obesity, hypertension, increased fasting glucose and triglyceride concentrations, and low HDL (high density lipoprotein) are used to diagnose metabolic syndrome.

 The diagnosis of polycystic ovarian syndrome may be supported by the detection of multiple ovarian cysts on pelvic ultrasound examination.